shrreya24/Excel-Project---Ferns-Petals-Company-analysis/README.md

-Project Overview
+⭐ Project Overview

-This project analyses sales data of the company “Ferns & Petals” (FNP).
-Using Excel (and possibly supporting files), the goal is to derive insights about sales performance, trends, and opportunities.
-The deliverables include datasets, a documented report (Ferns and Petals Sales Analysis.pdf), and supporting visualisations/screenshots.
+This project analyses sales data of the company Ferns & Petals (FNP).
+Using Excel and supporting CSV files, the goal is to derive insights about sales performance, trends, customer behaviour, and growth opportunities.

-Motivation
+The project includes:

+Clean datasets

+A detailed analysis report (Ferns and Petals Sales Analysis.pdf)

+A dashboard image summarizing insights

-Why this project:
+Why This Project?

-To practice data analytics skills using real-world style sales data.
+🟢 To practice data analytics skills using real-world-style sales data

-To help stakeholders (like marketing, operations, management) understand which products, regions or time periods are driving or missing sales.
+🟢 To help stakeholders (marketing, operations, management) understand:

+Which products perform best

+Which regions drive or lag in sales

+When sales peak or drop

-To showcase competence in data handling, visualization, and report writing.
+🟢 To demonstrate competence in data cleaning, visualization, and professional report writing

-Key Features
+⭐ Key Features

-Clean and structured dataset for FNP sales.
+✔️ Clean and structured datasets for FNP sales

-Analysis of key metrics (e.g., total revenue, growth over time, product-category performance).

-Visualisations / charts (via Excel) for trends, comparisons, etc.
+✔️ Analysis of important business metrics:

+Total revenue

+Time-based growth patterns

+Product-category performance

+✔️ Excel charts and visualisations for comparisons and trends

-Insights & recommendations provided in the PDF report.
+✔️ Insights and actionable recommendations in the PDF report

-Screenshot(s) to show sample output or dashboards.
+✔️ Dashboard image summarizing the analysis visually

-Project Structure
+⭐ Project Structure
 /
-│── customers.csv       ← Customer's data
+│── customers.csv                        ← Customer data
 │── orders.csv                           ← Order data
-│── products.csv       ← Product's data
+│── products.csv                         ← Product data
-│── Ferns and Petals Sales Analysis.pdf   ← Final analysis + insights report
+│── Ferns and Petals Sales Analysis.pdf  ← Final analysis + insights
 │── dashboard_image.png                  ← Excel dashboard screenshot
 │── README.md                            ← Project documentation

-Datasets
+⭐ Datasets

-Datasets included in fnp datasets/ may include:
+The datasets included in the project consist of:

-Raw sales data (e.g., orders, products, dates, regions)
+📌 Raw sales data

+Orders

+Customers

+Products

+Dates

+Regions

-Cleaned/filtered data ready for analysis
+📌 Cleaned and filtered data used for Excel analysis

-Possibly summary tables or pivot tables exported for reporting
+📌 Summary tables or pivot tables generated during exploration

-Tools & Technologies
+⭐ Tools & Technologies

-Microsoft Excel — for data cleaning, pivot tables, charts, and report preparation.
+Microsoft Excel — data cleaning, pivot tables, charts, dashboards

-PDF reader — to open the final report.
+PDF Reader — to access the final report

-Screenshot tool — to capture visual output.
+Screenshot tool — for capturing dashboard output

-Git & GitHub — for version control and sharing.
+Git & GitHub — for version control and project sharing

-In the report, you’ll find key findings such as:

-Top performing product categories.
+⭐ Key Insights (from the report)

+🔹 Top-performing product categories

-Monthly / quarterly trend of sales growth.
+🔹 Monthly and quarterly sales growth trends

-Regional differences in revenue.
+🔹 Regional variations in revenue contribution

-Recommendations for under-performing segments.
+🔹 Actionable recommendations for improving low-performing areas